Gloria Macapagal Arroyo is accused of manipulating 2007 elections

 The Supreme Court overrules government-imposed travel restrictions on Arroyo

-The Philippine Commission on Elections on Friday approved fraud charges against Arroyo and several other former officials.
+The Philippine Commission on Elections approved fraud charges Friday against former President Gloria Macapagal Arroyo and several other former officials, state media reported.

 Arroyo is charged in connection with the alleged manipulation of results during 2007 Senate elections, according to the Philippines News Agency.

 Arroyo was stopped from leaving the country Tuesday as she was trying to board a plane at Manila’s Ninoy Aquino International Airport, hours after the country’s Supreme Court overruled government-imposed restrictions on her travels.
 The Supreme Court again Friday rejected the government’s travel ban, saying she was free to leave as long as she posted a bond and met other requirements, said Jose Midas Marquez, a court spokesman

 Arroyo was reportedly boarding the flight to seek medical treatment abroad for her bone disease diagnosed earlier this year, following three unsuccessful spinal operations in the Philippines.
 She arrived at the airport in an ambulance and was transported to the departure gate in a wheelchair while wearing a neck brace.